bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:30 AM CT, March 02</p>
+<p class="updated_time"> Latest data: 08:19 AM CT, March 02</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 40°, which is 1° **warmer** than yesterday.
-Tomorrow is expected to be 3° **warmer** than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 28°
+- 29°
-- Overcast
+- Foggy
-- 89% humidity
+- 92% humidity
-- 11 mph wind
+- 10 mph wind
-- 97% cloud cover
+- 90% cloud cover
 - 32 AQI 🟩
 - About 0.8 inches of snow on the ground
 - 0.06 inches of rain and 0.85 inches of snow in the past 24 hours
-- 0.86 inches of rain expected in the next 48 hours
+- 1.22 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>